Free Shipping

 3. Exercise

-An article by Hopkins Medicine states that people who partake in at least 30 minutes of moderate aerobic exercise see immediate benefits.
+An article by Hopkins Medicine states that people who engage in at least 30 minutes of moderate aerobic exercise daily experience immediate benefits for their sleep, including stabilized mood and increased slow-wave (deep) sleep.

 So, if you are looking to work in some exercise, you'll want to avoid getting your laps in about 1 to 2 hours before going to bed to optimize its benefits to your sleep.